theted/gitstics/README.md

 1. The number of commits per author (only counting commits that modify files matching the filter criteria)
 2. The number of lines changed (additions + deletions) per author
 3. The percentage of total commits and lines changed per author
+4. Weekly code frequency statistics showing lines changed per week per author

 When a file extension filter is specified (e.g., `.js`), the tool will only count commits that modify files with that extension.
 This provides accurate statistics for contributions to specific file types.

 The tool respects `.gitignore` rules and automatically ignores common dependency files like `package-lock.json`, `yarn.lock`, etc.

+The weekly code frequency feature groups commits by ISO week and shows how many lines each author changed during that week.
+This helps visualize development activity over time and identify periods of high productivity or code churn.

 ## Limitations